ray-project/ray/doc/source/ray-core/tasks.rst

 Passing object refs to remote functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Object refs** can also be passed into remote functions.
-When the function actually gets executed, **the argument will be a retrieved as a regular object**.
+When the function actually gets executed, **the argument will be passed as the underlying Python value**.
 For example, take this function:

 .. tabbed:: Python